hemanth2110/Ex-04/README.md

 message length to 64 bits fewer than an even multiple of 512.
 Step 2: Append Length....
 64 bits are appended to the end of the padded message.
-These bits hold the binary format of 64 bits indicating the length of the original message.
-Step 3: Prepare Processing Functions….
+These bits hold the binary format of 64 bits indicating the length of the original message Step 3: Prepare Processing Functions….
 SHA1 requires 80 processing functions defined as: f(t;B,C,D) = (B AND C) OR ((NOT B) AND D) ( 0 <= t <= 19)